neel06shah/e-commerce-app/README.md

 # e-Commerce app
 This app is using firebase database as its backend.
 This app is mainly used to develop small businesses.
-This app is developed for a small firm named 'SHREE SAI SUGANDHI'.
-They have used this app to sell their products using a online method .It includes products list according to their personalized categories.
+This app can be used by many small business to sell their products online.
+It includes products list according to their personalized categories.

 # Features
 1. Login using Phone number authentificaton